weberc2/tdl/README.md

 README
 ------

-Disclaimer: This is all a pre-alpha prototype; it's largely a project for my own amusement and utility.
-As such, I may stop supporting it at any time.
-Also, everything will likely change very quickly.
-Don't use this for anything serious.
+Disclaimer: This is an experiment in code generation; it's largely a project for my own amusement and utility.
+Don't use this in production.

-`tdl` is a type description language--a language for describing data types.
-By itself, this isn't very useful, but I think it may have many potential metaprogramming applications:

-* Generating type definitions for verbose programming languages
-    - Most popular programming languages don't have first class support for sum types, and the workarounds tend to be verbose and/or not typesafe
-* Generating serializers and deserializers
-    - Have a multilingual system?
-Describe the types with tdl and then generate the implementations in each target language.
-Guarantee compatibility and avoid tediously keeping redundant type definitions in sync.
-* Generating parsers
-* Generating API server/client stubs (interface description language)
-* Generating validators (e.g., jsonschema)
-    - This is useful for validating the structure of data received over an API, stored in a schemaless database, etc
-* TDL could be a subset of a type system for a new programming language or part of a hygienic macro system for an existing language
+`tdl` is a terse, expressive type description language.
+For now, I'm using it to generate Go boilerplate, which is particularly useful for modeling sum types.
+Besides generating type declarations, `tdl` could also be used to generate serializers/deserializers/validators, and not just for Go but for any language.
+This would make it usable as a simplified, expressive alternative for protobufs.
+I'd really like to use it as the type grammar of a ML-like language that compiles to Go.

 If any of this interests you, drop me a line: weberc2@gmail.com